jarrodparkes/jarrodparkes.github.io/_posts/2019-02-19-spur-and-gameboy-emulator.md

 I’ve been tossing around the idea of building a Gameboy emulator with my neighbor who is also a software engineer.
 I’ve been wanting to embark on a challenge like this since I started writing code.
 Understanding a system well enough to write an emulator would be new and exciting territory for me; the prospect of building an emulator and seeing an existing Gameboy title run on top of it... that sounds especially awesome to me.

 I’ll keep this short.
 I want my blog to become a habit not a chore.
-I’m also reading through “The Everything Store” about Amazon’s rise from a garage startup to a global retail power — I’ll post my notes soon.
+I’m also reading through "The Everything Store" about Amazon’s rise from a garage startup to a global retail power — I’ll post my notes soon.